Septic Services in Grandview, TX

 Why do so many Grandview properties need aerobic systems?

 The Houston Black clay that dominates southern Johnson County has extremely slow percolation rates, often below 0.1 inches per hour when wet.
-Conventional drain fields need adequate soil absorption to treat wastewater, and this heavy clay can't provide it.
+Conventional drain fields need adequate soil absorption to treat effluent, and this heavy clay can't provide it.
 Aerobic systems treat wastewater mechanically before distributing it through spray heads or drip lines, bypassing the soil absorption problem entirely.
 A licensed evaluator tests your specific lot to confirm which system type works.

 How does Blackland Prairie clay affect my existing septic system?